Are you planning a camping trip to Lofoten and wondering what the rules for wild camping in Lofoten are?

 During the meeting, it became increasingly clear that the locals are sick and tired of tourists using their recreational area as a campsite, leaving behind trash and human feces in places where the kids play.
 And even though not all campers coming to Lofoten misbehave, the actions of a few affect many, and there are loud voices calling for stricter camping rules.

-Therefore, we feel the need to educate visitors not only on what the rules for wild camping are but also to show them the other side of the coin and let them see the perspective of locals, whose kids are playing in an area that inconsiderate campers used as their bathroom.
+Therefore, we feel the need to educate visitors not only on what the rules for wild camping are but also to show them the other side of the coin and let them see the perspective of locals, whose kids are playing in an area that inconsiderate campers use as their bathroom.

 Here’s a guide to what the rules for wild camping in Lofoten are, how they differ from the general regulations in Norway, as well as tips for planning your camping trip to Lofoten in a responsible way.